sqlitecloud/sdk/GO/src/sqliteweb/README.md

 export GOPATH=`pwd`
 echo $GOPATH
 ```
-This code snipped should output something like: `/Users/pfeil/GitHub/SqliteCloud/sdk/GO`
+This code snipped should output something like: `/Users/<your home directory>/GitHub/SqliteCloud/sdk/GO`

 2) Create a id_rsa.pub on your machine: